 The cooperative should select a Board of Directors for itself.
 The Board of Directors ensures that the cooperative’s administration and operations are properly organised.
 The Board of Directors is responsible for the legality of the cooperative’s activities and financial control.
 Another important task of the Board is to align the cooperative's future operations and to ensure their viability.

-According to the Co-operative’s Act, the Board of Directors should have between one and five ordinary members.
+The Board of Directors should have between one and five ordinary members.
 If there are fewer than three members, the Board must have at least one deputy member.
 If there is more than one member, the Board must select a chairperson.
 The number of members can be waived by the rules.
 Even if the Board of Directors only has one member and that person is nominated a chairperson, no entry about the chairperson should be submitted to the Trade Register.

 The Board discusses issues and makes decisions in Board meetings.
 The Board of Directors has a quorum, meaning it can make decisions, when more than half of its members are present.
 If members of the Board of Directors do not agree about a decision, the majority opinion wins.
 In the event of a tie, the decision is made by the chairperson’s vote.

 The role of the Board is crucial in a cooperative.
 It manages the cooperative.
 In small cooperatives with no employed staff, management means practical work in addition to decision making.
-The Chair of the Board plays an important role in the management of the cooperative and its Board of Directors.

 The cooperative may also have a Managing Director, who shall attend to the cooperative's running administration in accordance with the instructions and regulations of the Board.
 The Managing Director’s tasks can include